 For purposes of this section 20.3.10.2, on-site means within the physical footprint of the NLSL facility as determined by BPA in the facility determination process.

-«Customer Name» may request for BPA to serve an NLSL at a PF equivalent rate if the following criteria are met:
+«Customer Name» may request to have BPA serve an NLSL at a PF equivalent rate if the following criteria are met:

-(1) «Customer Name»’s end use consumer applies an on-site renewable resource or on-site cogeneration resource to reduce the load at an NLSL facility, that is otherwise not eligible to be served at a PF rate, to less than ten Average Megawatts in a consecutive 12-month period,
+(1) «Customer Name»’s end use consumer applies an on-site renewable resource or on-site cogeneration resource to reduce the load at a facility, that is otherwise not eligible to be served at a PF rate, to less than ten Average Megawatts in a consecutive 12-month period,

-(2) the on-site renewable resource or on-site cogeneration resource applied to the NLSL is behind «Customer Name»’s meter to the facility load, and
+(2) the on-site renewable resource or on-site cogeneration resource applied to the NLSL is behind «Customer Name»’s meter to the load at the facility, and

-(3) the on-site renewable resource or on-site cogeneration resource is continuously applied to serve the NLSL, consistent with BPA’s NLSL policy included in BPA’s Final Provider of Choice Contract ROD, September 2025, as amended or replaced.
+(3) the on-site renewable resource or on-site cogeneration resource is continuously applied to serve the NLSL, consistent with BPA’s NLSL Policy included in BPA’s Final Provider of Choice Contract ROD, September 2025, as amended or replaced.

 If «Customer Name» meets the criteria above and BPA grants «Customer Name»’s request for the on-site renewable/cogeneration exception, then BPA shall: (1) list the Consumer-Owned Resource serving the NLSL in section 7.4 of Exhibit A and (2) revise section 1 of Exhibit D to add the on-site renewable resource or cogeneration facility and the requirements for such service.